mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

     matrix.setPanelBrightness(16); // Set the brightness.
 32 or lower ideal for a single 64x32 LED Matrix Panel. matrix.clearScreen(); // You must clear the screen after changing brightness level for it to take effect.

+    // or another way
+    matrix.setPanelBrightness(192); // Set the brightness to about 3/4 (192/256) of maximum.
+    matrix.clearScreen(); // You must clear the screen after changing brightness level for it to take effect.
 }

 ```